nrfconnect/sdk-nrfxlib/nrf_802154/doc/multiprotocol_switching_tables.rst

         - Start: RADIO DISABLED event (Bluetooth radio turning off)
         - End: RADIO READY event for 802.15.4 operation (802.15.4 radio turned on and ready)

-The measurements are collected during Bluetooth advertisement, scanning, and connection activities during 802.15.4 radio state set to receive mode.
+The measurements are collected during Bluetooth advertisement, scanning, and connection activities while the nRF 802.15.4 Radio Driver is in the receive state.

 Multiprotocol radio switching time comparison by device family